Historic North Head/Maungauika

 13 years old and over

-You’ll be job-smacked by the views of Auckland City and the Hauraki Gulf as you round the corner at the summit of North Head/Maungauika one of Auckland’s most treasured historic reserves (read more) having been the “Main defence against the enemy” protecting Auckland against the perceived Russian invasion of the 1880’s.
+You’ll be Gob-smacked by the views of Auckland City and the Hauraki Gulf as you round the corner at the summit of North Head/Maungauika one of Auckland’s most treasured historic reserves. (read more) Having been the “Main defence against the enemy,” it was to protect Auckland against the perceived Russian invasion of the 1880s.

 You can then take a walk through the tunnels and bunkers to get up close to the ‘Disappearing Gun’ installed on North Head/Maungauika in 1887.

-You’ll visit Cheltenham Beach and have an opportunity to put the Segway through its paces.
-We make our way back to our base on Devonport Wharf riding through the back streets of the village to admire the Victorian architecture.
+You’ll visit Cheltenham Beach, see Rangitoto Island, Auckland’s youngest volcanic cone and have an opportunity to put the Segway through its paces in a local park.
+We make our way back to our base on Devonport Wharf riding uphill and down dale through the back streets of the village to admire the Victorian architecture.

 That’s what makes this is a “Must do” sightseeing tour during your stay in Auckland City.